 Potassium rich foods are required to metabolize carbs and fats.
 Potassium also helps to make proteins from amino acids.

-And a deficiency will negatively effect your metabolism.
+And a deficiency will negatively affect your metabolism.

 It's also much healthier to keep a ratio between potassium and the "real" sodium which is the type of sodium that your body really needs to stay healthy.

-And find out what may happen to your body when you embark on a low carb or Ketogenic diet.
+And find out what may happen to your body when you embark on a low carb or Ketogenic lifestyle.

 Potassium Rich Foods

-Organic Raw Fruit: Asian Pears, Apples, Dried Apricots, Cantaloupe, Cucumber, Dates, Dried Figs, Plums, Prunes, Honeydew Melon, Peaches, Grapefruit, Raspberry, Tomatoes, Oranges, Peppers, Raisins, Squash
+Organic Raw Fruit: Asian Pears, Apples, Dried Apricots, Cantaloupe, Cucumber, Dates, Dried Figs, Plums, Prunes, Honeydew Melon, Peaches, Grapefruit, Strawberry, Tomatoes, Oranges, Peppers, Raisins, Squash

 Avocados, Bananas, Guava, Mango, Papaya, Pineapple